wighawag/hardhat-deploy/README.md

 ExampleLibrary is now deployed to whatever network is in the context of the environment.

-For example, if we are deploying on Rinkeby, this library will get deployed on rinkeby, and the `exampleLibrary` variable will be an deployment object that contains the abi as well as the deployed address for the contract.
+For example, if we are deploying on Rinkeby, this library will get deployed on rinkeby, and the `exampleLibrary` variable will be a deployment object that contains the abi as well as the deployed address for the contract.

 Now that the library is deployed, we can link it in our next deployed contract.